NotJotunnn/electron_keyboard/README.md

 # Attention!

+For now this app has compatibility issues with any platform that isn't mac or linux.

 The process should take some minutes to set up, but at the end, you should end up with a 24 keys piano!

 It works from the tray so whenever you run it, make sure to pay attention to it!